LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 ### Second stage
 0. Upload weights with best valid loss from the first stage.
 1. Train on 512x768 image resolutions only on train data.
-2. Optimizer Adam encoder lr = 1e-4, decoder lr = 5e-4
+2. Optimizer Adam encoder lr = 1e-4, decoder lr = 5e-4.
 3. Same augmentaions from the first stage.
-4. Loss function sum of Symmetric Lovasz Losses for each of the channels
+4. Loss function sum of Symmetric Lovasz Losses for each of the channels.

+## Postprocessing

+We used threshold 0.5 and removed all masks that were smaller than 5000 pixels.

 ## Inference and blending

+We took in our final blend the following 5 submissions:
+1. EfficientNet-B0 2 stage last epoch
+2. EfficientNet-B0 2 stage best epoch
+3. EfficientNet-B2 2 stage best epoch
+4. EfficientNet-B5 2 stage best epoch
+5. One artificial blend submission: B0 2stage last epoch, B0 2 stage best epoch, B1 2 stage best epoch , B5 2 stage best epoch, se_resnext50 best epoch.
+The we performed voting blend on them with vote threshold t = 2 and generated this submission.

+After blending the 5 submissions from above with voting method